ixa-ehu/ixa-pipe-nerc/README.md

 ## CLI-USAGE

-ixa-pipe-nerc provides the following command-line basic functionalities:
+ixa-pipe-nerc provides a runable jar with the following command-line basic functionalities:

 1. **server**: starts a TCP service loading the model and required resources.
 2. **client**: sends a NAF document to a running TCP server.